AABearBots/First-Closed-Doors-Competition/README.md

 ## Setting Up a Dev Team Organization

-The very first step is setting up a GitHub organization named after your own Dev Team.
-Make sure the name of the organization starts with “AA”, just like in the above example AAMasters.
-Also make sure that the phrase “Advanced Algos” is part of the organization’s description.
+The very first step is [setting up a GitHub organization](https://github.com/account/organizations/new) named after your own Dev Team.
+Make sure the name of the organization starts with “AA”, just like in the above example _AAMasters_.
+Also make sure that the phrase “_Advanced Algos_” is part of the organization’s description.

 # Setting up your Development Environment